marissawyl/Python_Project_Exercises/Exercise_2/README.md

 # Background

 The goal of this analysis is to explore the demand for Data Analyst roles in India in 2024.
-While data engineering positions show the highest demand, I chose to focus on Data Analyst roles for several reasons:
+While Data Engineering positions show the highest demand, I chose to focus on Data Analyst roles for several reasons:
 1. **Learning focus**: This project is primarily about honing data analysis skills, including data cleaning, exploration, and visualization.
 2. **Actionable insights**: Understanding trends in Data Analyst positions can help beginners or career switchers navigate the job market.
 3. **Portfolio relevance**: Focusing on Data Analyst roles allowed me to generate insights that are directly applicable to career planning and to create analysis that effectively showcases my skills in a portfolio-ready format.